 - Sun hat and sun protection.

-- John Kraus will be offering a tool reconditioning station and instruction, so bring your old axe, knife, drawknife, scissors, nailclippers or other similar edge tools- bring your sharpening stone and equipment so you can do it yourself.
+- John Kraus may be offering a tool reconditioning station and instruction, so bring your old axe, knife, drawknife, scissors, nailclippers or other similar edge tools- bring your sharpening stone and equipment so you can do it yourself.
 First come first serve!

-- Review class descriptions for those you are interested in taking and bring the tools or materials needed for the class. (commonly mentioned: sharp non-serrated fixed blade knife, pruning shears (Felcos), sharp scissors, buckskin)
+- Review class descriptions for those you are interested in taking and bring the tools or materials needed for the class. (commonly mentioned: sharp non-serrated fixed blade knife, drums, pruning shears (Felcos), sharp scissors, buckskin)